* U.S. oil inventories data due in next two days

 U.S. crude inventories are expected to have fallen for an eighth straight week and drop by 3.4 million barrels, a Reuters poll shows.

-"Another decline in U.S. crude stocks may push prices somewhat higher again, but the upside may be limited - especially if U.S. crude production ticks higher again," said Hans van Cleef, energy economist at ABN AMRO Bank N.V. in Amsterdam.
+"Another decline in U.S. crude stocks may push prices somewhat higher again, but the upside may be limited - especially if U.S. crude production ticks higher again," said Hans van Cleef, senior energy economist at ABN AMRO Bank N.V. in Amsterdam.

-(Additional reporting by Henning Gloystein and Aaron Sheldrick in Singapore; Editing by David Evans and Louise Heavens)
+(Additional reporting by Henning Gloystein and Aaron Sheldrick in Singapore; Editing by Edmund Blair)